michalkotlinski/www/md/faq.md

 Things we could use help with include:

 - Reviewing and contributing code on [github](https://github.com/Slockit/) (it's an open source project after all!)
-- Analysing the market in different parts of the world
+- Analyzing the market in different parts of the world
 - Translating the site, the whitepaper, the videos and the apps into your native language
 - Operating local forums (especially in non-roman character sets)
 - Testing prototype hardware

-To join, simply request access to our [chat room](http://Slock.it:3000/).
+To join, simply request access to our [chat room](http://slock.it:3000/).